Keratin Treatment Disasters

 1 – Malibu Wellness has a treatment called Crystal Gel Actives.
 It is most effective when done in salon because heat from a hooded dryer helps to activate the vitamin C formula that chelates the hair.
 (Chelation is a process by which one molecule attaches itself to another in order to remove it – in this case the vitamin C attaches to the silicone and you are then able to wash it away.)

 2 – Weekly use of a clarifying shampoo such as Malibu Wellness’ Undo Goo Shampoo – this shampoo is recommended prior to doing the Crystal Gel Actives Treatment.
-You may also use Neutragena’s Anti-Residue shampoo on a weekly basis.
+You may also use Neutragena’s Anti-Residue shampoo on a weekly basis, or my personal favorite – Phytoneutre, detoxifying and clarifying shampoo for hair and scalp.

 3 – Use products to maintain your hair that have very little or no silicone.
 If you read the label on a shampoo or conditioner look for ‘dimethicone’.
 It should either be free from dimethicone, or way down the list of ingredients.
-I recommend Phyto products, or Simply Organic shampoos and conditioners.
+I recommend Phyto products because they never contain silicone and are primarily botanical.
 Beware of shampoos found in health food stores – read the labels!
 Also, beware of products like Argan Oil and Moroccan Oil – they coat the hair and will also begin to suffocate it.
 If you use these products you may have found that they seem to stop working – in fact, your hair may start to feel dry when it used to feel silky and soft.

 The treatment may need to be done monthly for a while depending on how much build-up you have.
 Be patient though – it will restore your hair, but it may take a little time.
 You may even find that your hair is in better shape than when you started because it will also remove minerals from hard water, and other impurities.